elementalcollision/GraphMemory-IDE/tests/thread_safety/README.md

 ## Conclusion

-The thread safety framework provides comprehensive validation of concurrent operations within the Condon development environment.
+The thread safety framework provides comprehensive validation of concurrent operations within the Codon development environment.
 By following the established guidelines and running the test suite regularly, developers can ensure their threaded code is safe, predictable, and production-ready.

 For questions or issues, refer to the guidelines documentation or contact the development team.